Partners

 Free webinars

 The IOHA Communications and Marketing Committee is excited to share the IOHA Website Member Access login details.
-To access the IOHA Webinar Recordings, see the latest update in https://nzohs.org.nz/membership-home/member-resources/ (use must log in to view).
+To access the IOHA Webinar Recordings, see the latest update in https://nzohs.org.nz/membership-home/member-resources/ (you must log in to view).
 It is still a work in progress and they will work on the user experience as they go along.
 In the meantime, please enjoy the access you now have to IOHA webinar recordings.

 Free Subscription to the IOHA GEM Newsletter